LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

-.. ## Copyright (c) 2017-2022, Lawrence Livermore National Security LLC and
+.. ## Copyright (c) 2017-2022, Lawrence Livermore National Security, LLC and
 .. ## other Axom Project Developers.
 See the top-level LICENSE file for details.
 .. ##
 .. ## SPDX-License-Identifier: (BSD-3-Clause)